qbeacco/contiki/README.md

 ============================

-If you have indentation problem during uploading, it means that your python version is'nt correct.
-You must to use python 2.
+If you have indentation problem during uploading, it means that your python version isn't correct.
+You must use python 2.
 You can change your python version with this command:

 Delete current symbolic link of python<br>